-Dementia: Cerebrolysin shows promiseJanuary 30th, 2013 in Alzheimer's disease & dementia /
+Dementia: Cerebrolysin shows promiseJanuary 30, 2013 in Medicine & Health / Alzheimer's disease & dementia

 Dementia patients may benefit from a promising new treatment called Cerebrolysin, according to the results of a systematic review published in The Cochrane Library.
 The authors brought together the most up-to-date evidence on Cerebrolysin as a treatment for vascular dementia.